sentora/sentora-core/etc/apps/webmail/README.md

 from an email client, including MIME support, address book, folder management, message searching and spell checking.
 Roundcube Webmail is written in PHP and requires the MySQL, PostgreSQL or SQLite database.
-With its plugin API it is easily extendable and the user interface is fully customizable using skins which are pure XHTML and CSS 2.
+With its plugin API it is easily extendable and the user interface is fully customizable using skins.

-The code is mainly written in PHP and is designed to run on a webserver.
+The code designed to run on a webserver is mainly written in PHP and Javascript.
-It includes other open-source classes/libraries from [PEAR][pear], an IMAP library derived from [IlohaMail][iloha] the [TinyMCE][tinymce] rich text editor, [Googiespell][googiespell] library for spell checking or the [WASHTML][washtml] sanitizer by Frederic Motte.

-The current default skin uses icons designed by Stephen Horlander and [Kevin Gerich][kmgerich] for Mozilla.org.
+It includes a custom framework with an IMAP library derived from [IlohaMail][iloha] and requires a set of external libraries (see composer.json and jsdeps.json files).

 INSTALLATION